Crawl to Content

 By

-Master the Half Boston Marathon.
-But in order to do so they need to run a qualifying race at a USATF-sanctioned marathon in the 12 months preceding Boston registration in September.
+Each year, thousands of runners aspire to toe the line at the Boston Marathon.
+But in order to do so, they need to run a qualifying race at a USATF-sanctioned marathon in the 12 months preceding Boston registration in September.

-Runner’s World picked these 10 races as tried-and-true Boston qualifying marathons to help you get into that coveted 26.2.
+Runner’s World picked these 10 races as tried-and-true Boston qualifying marathons to help you run fast enough to get into the historic 26.2 mile jaunt into Boston.
 These races offer a mix of locations and at various sizes, they have no history of course errors (which means Boston wouldn’t recognize times run there as qualifiers), and the weather is generally conducive to fast times.
 Many also offer precise pacing, knowing that runners looking for BQs seek them out.

 [Why Does Boston Have a Qualification System in the First Place?]